5 MINS

 Brian: During my free time, I often explore the different attractions in Ho Chi Minh City and visiting other note-worthy attractions outside Ho Chi Minh City.
 The highlight of my trip was the visit to the White Sand Dunes in Mui Ne as it offers one of the most breathtaking views that I have ever come across.

-Learn more about the SMU Short-Term Internship Programme here
+Learn more about the overseas internships available here